Kaipara Harbour: Tidal power

 In 2008, Crest Energy, a power company, received resource consent to install about 200 underwater tidal turbines in the Kaipara Harbour, which would use the substantial tidal flows moving in and out every day near the harbour mouth to produce electricity for approximately 250,000 homes.

-Crest plans to place the turbines at least 30 metres deep along a ten kilometre stretch of the main channel.
+Crest planned to place the turbines at least 30 metres deep along a ten kilometre stretch of the main channel.
 Historical charts show this stretch of the channel has changed little over 150 years.
 The output of the turbines will cycle twice daily with the predictable rise and fall of the tide.
 Each turbine will have a maximum output of 1.2 MW, and is expected to generate 0.75 MW averaged over time.

 The peak level of generation for the combined turbines is about 200 MW.
 This exceeds the projected peak electricity needs of Northland.
 It would have environmental benefits in offsetting annual carbon emissions from a thermal-based, gas turbine generator of 575,000 tonnes of carbon.
-The project is costed at about $600 million and to be economic would have to be scaled up rapidly to near full capacity.
+The project was costed at about $600 million and to be economic would have to be scaled up rapidly to near full capacity.

-However, while the Department of Conservation has approved the project, and has made substantial environmental monitoring conditions part of the consent, the project also has objectors on the grounds of claimed influences on the local ecosystems and charter fishing (see the section above on fisheries).
+However, while the Department of Conservation had approved the project, and had made substantial environmental monitoring conditions part of the consent, the project also had objectors on the grounds of claimed influences on the local ecosystems and charter fishing (see the section above on fisheries).
 Appeals before the Environment Court are still likely.
+The project was put on hold by Crest Energy in late 2013; its director Anthony cited several issues that prevented the project from proceeding.
+He also sold the majority of his shareholdings to Todd Energy Ltd the same year.